CalibNet: Geometrically Supervised Extrinsic Calibration using 3D Spatial Transformer Networks

 The point cloud is first converted into a sparse depth map as a pre-processing step.
 This is done by projecting the LiDAR point cloud onto the image plane.
-Since the initial mis-calibration is inaccurate, the projecting the mis-calibrated points to the image plane results in a sparse depth map that is (grossly) inconsistent with the image (see Fig. 1(c)).
+Since the initial mis-calibration is inaccurate, projecting the mis-calibrated points to the image plane results in a sparse depth map that is (grossly) inconsistent with the image (see Fig. 1(c)).
 We normalize both the RGB input image and the sparse depth map to the range of $\pm 1$.
 The sparse depth maps are then max-pooled to create semi-dense depth maps using a 5 x 5 max-pooling window.
-The resulting semi-dense depth maps look similar to the inputs show in Fig.\ref{fig:long}(b).\\
+The resulting semi-dense depth maps look similar to the inputs shown in Fig.\ref{fig:long}(b).\\

 \textbf{\textit{Architectural Details:}} The network primarily consists of $2$ asymmetric branches, each performing a series of convolutions (see Fig. \ref{fig:overall_net}.
 For the \emph{RGB branch} we use the convolutional layers of a pre-trained ResNet-18 network \cite{he2016deep}.
 For the \emph{depth branch}, we use a similar architecture as for the RGB stream, but with half the number of filters at each stage.
 Like in \cite{schneider2017regnet}, this architecture has several advantages for feature extraction.
-The use of pre-trained weights for the RGB input prevents the learning relevant features from scratch.
+The use of pre-trained weights for the RGB input prevents learning the relevant features from scratch.
 However, since the parameters of the depth stream are learned from scratch, the filters for the depth stream are reduced at each stage.
-The outputs of the two branches are then concatenated along the channel dimension and passed through a series of additional fully convolutional and BatchNorm \cite{batchnorm} layers, for global feature aggregation.
+The outputs of the two branches are then concatenated along the channel dimension and passed through a series of additional fully convolutional layers, for global feature aggregation.
+BatchNorm \cite{batchnorm} is used throughout the network, after every convolutional block.
 We decouple the output streams for rotations and translations to capture differences in modalities that might exist between rotations and translations.
 The output of the network is a 1 x 6 vector $\xi = (v, \omega) \in se(3)$ where $v$ is the translational velocity vector, and $\omega$ is the rotational velocity vector.